Effective process

 Step 6: Test the new process

 Testing will give you valuable feedback and help you to fix problems before implementation so that process improvements do not have a negative impact on current productivity.
-If the test does not perform as expected or does not improve on any of the current processes, you’ll need to revise and find what works best.
+If the test does not perform as expected or does not improve on any of the current processes, you’ll need to revise and find what works better.

 Step 7: Communicate the changes and implement the new process